Guided Duck Hunt

 - If you are a waterfowl fanatic like most of us, you will definitely want to check out DNW Outdoors in Jonesboro, AR.
 It is about a 30 minute drive from our Gilmore lodge and about a 1 hr 10 min drive from our Augusta lodge.
 You can also check out the world famous Mack's Prairie Wings.
 Mack's is about a 1 hr drive from our Augusta lodge and 2 hr drive from our Gilmore lodge.

 - You can also take a short drive to several National Wildlife Refuges in the Area.
 Lake Wapanocca National Wildlife Refuge has a great viewing platform.
 It can hold over 1,000,000 birds during certain times during the migration.
 We recommend taking a camera and going to watch sunset from the viewing platform.
 The Cache River National Wildlife Refuge has a nice viewing tower.
 You can watch the sunset and millions of waterfowl from the viewing platform.
 Bald Knob National Wildlife Refuge is the largest staging area in Arkansas for Northern Pintails.
 There are roads and trails throughout the refuge to view waterfowl.

-- Tips are not required but are customary and much appreciated if you feel your guides worked hard to give you the best possible Arkansas duck hunting experience.
+- Tips are customary and much appreciated if you feel your guides worked hard to give you the best possible Arkansas duck hunting experience.